nick-kanakis/effective-java-in-a-nutshell/README.md

 2) You should add hooks into its internal workings in the form of judiciously chosen protected methods.
 The subclass can use these methods (hooks) more easily than overriding and rewriting parts of the superclass.

-You will need to commit forever to these 2 patterns (documentation,hooks).
+You will need to commit forever to these 2 patterns (documentation, hooks).

 ### Item 20: Prefer interfaces to abstract classes